-Of course, there’s always a taxi or Uber if you’re running late.
+Of course, there’s always a taxi or a ride-share if you’re running late.
 Maybe you’ll even walk if it’s a nice day outside.

 There are also plenty of bars if you’re looking for a few drinks to loosen up before a game or celebrate after.
 Stout is the busiest of all the bars near the Garden and boasts two floors full of fans in Knicks colors.
-Next door at Feile is less hectic, but offers a similar vibe.
-The Thirsty Fan is another place that doesn’t get too intense before games, but is good to meet friends for a pregame drink.
-Local offers one of the few outdoor areas for drinks, but gets crowded if the weather’s nice.
+Next door at Feile is less hectic but offers a similar vibe.
+The Thirsty Fan is another place that doesn’t get too intense before games but is good to meet friends for a pregame drink.
+Local offers one of the few outdoor areas for drinks but gets crowded if the weather’s nice.
 Pennsylvania 6 offers a classier option to grab a cocktail or even take a seat to sample some of their gastropub food.
-Those looking for an upscale sports bar vibe head to The Ainsworth where flat screen TVs aren’t at a loss.
+Those looking for an upscale sports bar vibe head to The Ainsworth where flat-screen TVs are aplenty.

 At the Game